IMG/IMS

 Flexibility:

-If you have other commitments (e.g., USMLE exams, research deadlines), please discuss your schedule with our Director of Education Department in advanced.
+If you have other commitments (e.g., USMLE exams, research deadlines), please discuss your schedule with our Director of Education Department in advance.

 The observership is designed to be flexible, but your proactivity and engagement will determine how much you gain from the experience.